budiigunawan/budiigunawan-astro/src/content/blog/01-astro-sphere-file-structure/index.md

 │   │   └── scroll.js // scroll handler for the header styles
 │   │   └── theme.js // controls the light and dark theme
-│   └── brand.svg //the icon that displays in header and footer │   └── favicon.svg //the icon that displays in the browser │   └── ui.svg // an svg sprite for all ui icons on the website │   └── social.svg // an svg sprite for all social media icons │   └── open-graph.jpg // the default image for open-graph
+│   └── brand.svg //the icon that displays in header and footer │   └── favicon.ico //the icon that displays in the browser │   └── ui.svg // an svg sprite for all ui icons on the website │   └── social.svg // an svg sprite for all social media icons │   └── open-graph.jpg // the default image for open-graph